lukepark327/eth-ghost-sol/README.md

 Because zeros don’t take up any space, storage can be reclaimed by setting a value to zero.
 This is incentivized in smart contracts with a gas refund when you change a value to zero.

 * There are no deleting a mapping in solidity.
 The only way to clear the data is to overwriting.
-However, you have to concern about the gas consumption issues.
+Therefore, you have to concern about the gas consumption issues.

 # References